anttispitkanen/homepage-content/community.md

 <a href="" target="_blank">Tribe Tampere</a> is an open community consisting of people dedicated to serve the Tampere startup and entrepreneurial ecosystem.
 Tribe operates as a platform.
 It means creating value for organizations and individuals by making it easier for them to connect with each other in a meaningful way.
 One way of saying it is it empowers those who try to help others achieve their dreams.

 I'm a board member at Tribe Tampere as the representative of Y-kampus.
-I'm also involved in organizing events and generally developing the ecosystem.
+I'm also involved in several projects and generally developing the ecosystem.

 ### TampereJS